How to make the translation process smart and efficient

 Provision of the source material

 The first phase of the translation process is all about creating the source text.
-If you have not already done so, start building and maintaining a glossary or a list of the terminology used in your company.
-If there already are existing translations (your translator should match in tone/terminology), it’s always a good idea to make those available to him/her as well.
+In addition, start building and maintaining a glossary or a list of the terminology used in your company.
+Do you already have existing translations (your translator should match in tone/terminology)?
+It’s always a good idea to make those available to your translator as well.
 Before the final version of the source text is released, it should be checked for consistency.
 Finally, the source text is in the same format as you would like to have the translated text delivered.

 Preparation for translation